abandrea/Cloud_project/project/README.md

 Actually, from the Docker Desktop setup, it was set up Resources and Advanced settings, and it was set up the Docker Desktop to use 4 CPUs and 8 GB of memory, with Swap of 1 GB (Swap means that if the system needs more memory resources and the RAM is full, inactive pages in memory are moved to the swap space), Virtual disk limit of 64 GB (Due to filesystem overhead, the real available space might be less).

-## Monitoring Tools
+# Monitoring Tools

 By default, the Docker Desktop includes a built-in monitoring tool that provides information about the containers, images, networks, and volumes.
 It is also possible to use third-party monitoring tools, such as Prometheus and Grafana, to monitor the system and to analyze the performance and resource usage.

-**Prometheus and Grafana**
+## Prometheus and Grafana

 Prometheus is an open-source monitoring and alerting toolkit that is designed for reliability and scalability.
 It is possible to use Prometheus to collect metrics from the Docker containers and to store them in a time-series database.

 Grafana is an open-source platform for monitoring and observability that is designed to visualize and analyze the metrics collected by Prometheus.
 It is possible to use Grafana to create dashboards and alerts to monitor the performance and resource usage of the system.

-Adding both Prometheus and Grafana to a Docker implementation involves setting up containers for both applications and ensuring they are configured to work together.
+For this project, it was added both Prometheus and Grafana to a Docker implementation.

-Firstly, it is needed to create a Docker Network that will allow the containers to communicate with each other:
+To do that, it is needed to create a Docker Network that will allow the containers to communicate with each other:

 ```bash
 docker network create monitoring
 ```

 Then, it was created a file named `prometheus.yml` to configure it to scrape metrics:

 ```yaml
 global:
   scrape_interval: 15s
 scrape_configs:
   - job_name: 'prometheus'
     static_configs:
       - targets: ['localhost:9090']
 ```

 Run Prometheus in Docker:

 ```bash
 docker run -d --name=prometheus -p 9090:9090 --network=monitoring -v ./prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
 ```
-This command runs Prometheus in a detached mode, names the containe `prometheus`, exposes it on port 9090 and mounts the config file into the container.
+This command runs Prometheus in a detached mode, names the container `prometheus`, exposes it on port 9090 and mounts the configuration file into the container.

 Then, start Grafana:

 ```bash
 docker run -d --name=grafana -p 3000:3000 --network=monitoring grafana/grafana
 ```